-Driving in Portugal opens up a world beyond the tourist trails—those schist villages tucked into the Beiras, the wild surf coast of Alentejo, and the terraced vineyards cascading down the Douro Valley that trains simply can’t reach.
-But here’s the thing: transitioning from wide American highways to the reality of driving in Portugal requires serious preparation.
-This isn’t just about getting behind the wheel; it’s about understanding a completely different driving ecosystem, from the notorious turbo roundabouts to the Via Verde transponder that’ll save you from bureaucratic nightmares.
+Driving in Portugal opens up a world completely beyond the standard tourist trails.
+You can explore schist villages tucked into the Beiras, hit the wild surf coast of Alentejo, and see terraced vineyards cascading down the Douro Valley that trains simply cannot reach.
+But transitioning from wide American highways to the brutal reality of driving in Portugal requires serious preparation.

 Acquiring Your IDP